xd2287/transformers/docs/source/en/model_doc/gptsan-japanese.md

 in the T5 paper, and support both Text Generation and Masked Language Modeling tasks.
 These basic tasks similarly can fine-tune for translation or summarization.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [gptsan-japanese](https://huggingface.co/models?other=gptsan-japanese)

 ### Generation

 The `generate()` method can be used to generate text using GPTSAN-Japanese model.